Business Car, St. Charles Car Co., 1890

-Business car #90 is believed to have been remodeled from a 17-window coach in the Chicago, Peoria & St. Louis Railway’s shop at Jacksonville, Illinois.
-The exact date of rebuilding has not been determined but it is assumed to have been prior to 1900.
+Business car #90 was rebuilt from a 17-window coach in the Chicago, Peoria & St. Louis Railway’s shop at Jacksonville, Illinois.
+The exact date of rebuilding has not been determined but some evidence suggests that it took place prior to 1900.
 The coach selected for rebuilding was #49, one of six open-platform cars built for the road in 1890 by the St. Charles Car Co.
-Car #90 consisted of five rooms including two staterooms, a dining room, galley and an observation room.
+Car #90 consisted of five rooms including two staterooms, a dining room, galley, and an observation room.
 Initially, the car rode on its original 4-wheel coach trucks which were later changed to 6-wheel wood-frame plated trucks. #90 was of all-wood construction.

 #90 served the CP&StL until its shutdown in July 1926 whereupon it was transferred to the newly formed Chicago, Springfield & St. Louis which operated the Springfield-Alton segment of the former road.
 It appears that while car #90 carried CS&StL markings, it was the personal property of former CP&StL General Manager William C. Hurst.
 By late 1926 Hurst had become Vice-President of the Chicago & Illinois Midland.

 In 1928 car #90 and its contents were purchased by the C&IM from Hurst for $5300.
 Within a year the car was badly damaged by a kitchen fire which resulted in a major rebuild at the C&IM’s Taylorville, Illinois shops.
 Car #90 emerged with a new interior, a steel underframe, steel-plated body, and enlarged windows.
 Late in the 1930s, the old wood-frame plated trucks were replaced by used Pullman 6-wheel trucks.
 By the 1950s the staterooms were removed as #90 did not travel off-line and was used chiefly for meetings and inspections.

 In 1963, C&IM #90 was considered obsolete and was sold to the Marfax Steel & Railway Equipment Co. of Blue Island, Illinois for salvage.
 Rescued from demolition by several parties, #90 languished in storage in the Chicago area.
 Some interior restoration and roof replacement was performed at Schiller Park, Illinois by private owners until the car was moved to Mid-Continent in 1978.
 Today, the car is owned by Mid-Continent and is awaiting restoration.